✓ License Required

 01

-Plumber — Install, maintain, and repair piping systems for water, gas, drainage, and sewage in residential and commercial buildings.
+New York requires a plumber to hold a state license.
+Install, maintain, and repair piping systems for water, gas, drainage, and sewage in residential and commercial buildings.
+Licensing is administered by the New York City Dept of Buildings.

 Minimum Age18 years old